ryanaross/aqi-display/README.md

 ### Hardware

-Attach the G7 Adapter to the sensor.
-Connect the included adapter cable and cut off the other end to expose the wires.
+Attach the G7 Adapter to the PMS7003 sensor, it will only fit one way.
+Connect the included cable to the adapter and cut off the other end to expose the wires.
 Strip, connect and solder the following connections:

 | PMS7003     | T-Display   |
 | ----------- | ----------- |